Alexis211/kogata/README.md

 ### Plans for soon

-* Complete process management (implement process exiting, process deletion, waiting, ...)
-* Implement missing syscalls
+* `select` system call
-* Write device drivers : VGA, keyboard, FAT (or EXT2 ?), VESA
+* Write device drivers : VESA, keyboard, FAT (or EXT2 ?)
-* Work on userland
+* Work on userland : init, terminal emulator, shell
-* Define a format for "packages", i.e. read-only filesystem images used for adding system components or apps to the OS ; make sure to implement it in a way that does not waste memory
-* IPC : sockets and pipes (both anonymous)
 * GUI server with help from kernel for framebuffer management

 ### Things to design